Monsterverse: Kong: Skull Island (2017)

-In the film, set in 1973, a team of scientists and Vietnam War soldiers travel to an uncharted island in the Pacific and encounter terrifying creatures and the mighty Kong.
-The film introduces Kong, the Mother Longlegs, the Sker Buffalo, the Mire Squid, the Leafwing, the Psychovulture, the Spore Mantis, the Skull Devil, and the Skullcrawlers to the MonsterVerse and a post-credits scene introduces Rodan, Mothra, and King Ghidorah to the MonsterVerse.
+Set in 1973, the film follows a team of scientists and Vietnam War soldiers traveling to an uncharted island in the Pacific where they encounter terrifying creatures and the mighty Kong.
+The film introduces Kong, the Mother Longlegs, the Sker Buffalo, the Mire Squid, the Leafwing, the Psychovulture, the Spore Mantis, the Skull Devil, and the Skullcrawlers to the Monsterverse and a post-credits scene introduces Rodan, Mothra, and King Ghidorah to the Monsterverse.
 The Skull Devil was originally trademarked as "Ramarak the Skullcrawler" until it was abandoned in September 2017.

-In July 2014 at the San Diego Comic-Con, Legendary announced a King Kong origin story, initially titled Skull Island, with a release date of November 4, 2016, and Universal Pictures distributing.
+In July 2014 at San Diego Comic-Con, Legendary announced a King Kong origin story, initially titled Skull Island, with a release date of November 4, 2016, and Universal Pictures distributing.
 In September 2014, Jordan Vogt-Roberts was announced as the film's director.
 In September 2015, Legendary moved development of the film from Universal Pictures to Warner Bros. to create an expanded cinematic universe.
 Principal photography began on October 19, 2015, in Hawaii and Vietnam.
 Kong: Skull Island was released on March 10, 2017, to positive reviews, and was a box office success, grossing $566 million worldwide against a budget of $185 million.
 The film received a nomination for Best Visual Effects at the 90th Academy Awards.

 Godzilla: King of the Monsters (2019)

 In the film, eco-terrorists release King Ghidorah, who awakens other monsters known as "Titans" across the world, forcing Godzilla and Mothra to surface and engage Ghidorah and Rodan in a decisive battle.
 The film changes the monsters' designation from "MUTOs" to "Titans".
-The film introduces Scylla, Methuselah, Behemoth, and the Queen MUTO to the MonsterVerse.
-Off-screen, the film introduces Baphomet, Typhon, Mokele-Mbembe, Sargon, Tiamat, Abaddon, Leviathan, and Bunyip to the MonsterVerse.
+The film introduces Scylla, Methuselah, Behemoth, and the Queen MUTO to the Monsterverse.
+Off-screen, the film introduces Baphomet, Typhon, Mokele-Mbembe, Tiamat, Abaddon, Leviathan, and Bunyip to the Monsterverse.

 Prior to announcing a shared cinematic universe between Godzilla and Kong, Legendary originally intended to produce a Godzilla trilogy, with Gareth Edwards attached to direct all films.
 However, Edwards left the sequel in May 2016 to work on smaller scale projects.
 In January 2017, Michael Dougherty was announced as the director and co-writer for the film.
 Principal photography began in June 2017, in Atlanta, Georgia and wrapped in September 2017.
-The film was released on May 31, 2019, to mixed reviews, and was a box office disappointment, grossing $386 million worldwide against a budget between $170–200 million.
+The film was released on May 31, 2019, to mixed reviews, and was a box office disappointment, grossing $387 million worldwide against a budget between $170–200 million.